PROTECT CAPELIN ABUNDANCE

 Overview

-Protecting capelin, a small but vitally important forage fish, from overfishing and restoring their abundance to the northeast Newfoundland ocean ecosystem.
+Protecting capelin, a small but vitally important forage fish, from overfishing and restoring their abundance to the northeast Newfoundland and Labrador ocean ecosystem.

 ADD YOUR VOICE TO HELP CLOSE THE CAPELIN FISHERY >>>

 Capelin are a small schooling fish found off the coast across the north Atlantic.
-These tiny fish are inextricably linked to the ecosystem of northeast Newfoundland, transferring energy through the food web and supporting many species such as humpback whales, cod and puffins.
+These tiny fish are inextricably linked to the ecosystem of northeast Newfoundland and Labrador, transferring energy through the food web and supporting many species such as humpback whales, cod and puffins.

-Despite the failure of the capelin population to recover from a collapsed state since the early 1990s, a fishery is still allowed to operate.
+Capelin have been critically depleted for nearly 30 years.
+Despite the failure of the capelin population to recover from a collapsed state, a commercial fishery is still allowed to operate.
 The fishery targets the eggs of female capelin, meaning that not only are adults removed from the population, but the next generation is lost too.

-Oceana Canada is calling on Fisheries and Oceans Canada to immediately close the capelin fishery, until measures are put in place to allow the population to recover.
+We are calling on Fisheries and Oceans Canada to immediately close the commercial capelin fishery, until measures are put in place to allow the population to recover.